USC Stage – Hahn Plaza

 Led by Sophie Dimitroff (vox), idesia’s sophisticated and soulful R&B is a sonic massage.
 With Colton Toy (keys), Brandon Combs (drums) and Daniel Oldham (bass), the band creates a trance-y sound “that you can retreat to when you need to relax” (Hillydilly).
 The band members met at, and attend, USC’s Thornton School of Music.

-Vocalist Malia Civetz has performed with Barry Manilow in Las Vegas and at the Apollo Theater in New York.
-At 13, she had the honor of singing the national anthem for President Barack Obama.
+At 13, vocalist Malia Civetz sang at the Apollo Theater in New York.
+She has also performed with Barry Manilow in Las Vegas and has had the honor of singing the national anthem for President Barack Obama.
 Civetz is a sophomore in the USC Thornton School of Music’s Popular Music Program.
 She will be accompanied on the USC Stage by Michael Armstrong, Casey Barth, Karina DePiano, Danny Ferenbach, Rowdy Kanarek, Justin Klunk, India Pascucci, Jonathan Sim and Danny Wirick.

 House Fire formed in fall 2010 when members Aman Alem, James Brownstein, Nick Cuba and Luke Schunk came together at USC.
 Hailing from vastly different parts of the country (Wisconsin, Los Angeles, Utah and Philadelphia) and possessing diverse musical tastes, the four musicians together create a distinctly eclectic sound.